exhibitionist-digital/superdirt-voltage/README.md

 Evaluate the `voltage.tidal` definitions after starting Tidal.
 These can also be added to your Tidal startup file.

 In the above examples, `x` maps to a channel on your audio card.
 If you have an 8 output audio card, the `x` will likely be 0-7.
 If you are using an aggregate device, please refer to your Audio settings.

+---

+### Feedback and/or additions?

+If you are actually using this, please join the community here and let me know: https://club.tidalcycles.org/t/using-tidal-to-control-modular-synths-with-cv/863